Hyperbolicity, degeneracy, and expansion of random intersection graphs: Preliminaries

 In this paper we give lower bounds for the hyperbolicity of the graphs in $G(n,m,p)$.
-We believe (but do not prove) these bounds are asymptotically the correct order of magnitude (e.g. also upper bounds).
-This would require that the diameter of connected components is also logarithmic in $n$, which has been shown for a similar model \cite{Rybarczyk_Diameter_2011}.
+We believe these bounds are asymptotically the correct order of magnitude (e.g. also upper bounds).
+This would require that the the diameter of connected components is also logarithmic in $n$, which has been shown for a similar model \cite{Rybarczyk_Diameter_2011}.